AriesC99/gchat-live-test/README.md

 # ioChat
-An Omegle clone, to talk with strangers, anonymously, using socket.io
+To talk with strangers using socket.io

 #### Other Features:
 - [ ] Add friend functionality.